 The grant was funded through the federal government’s American Rescue Plan for Covid-19 relief, and its purpose is to reduce stress and address students’ emotional and mental health as it relates to the pandemic and all the school disruptions.

-"What a blessing!” says Illinois Conference President Ron Aguilera, “to support our Illinois Conference schools in the areas of mental health, special education, and other support like aides and classroom materials."
+Illinois Conference President Ron Aguilera says, "What a blessing to support our Illinois Conference schools in the areas of mental health, special education, and other support like aides and classroom materials."

 She further states that they’re continuing to evaluate use of the funds but in the meantime they’re grateful for God’s provisions.
 “These funds will be a great blessing to our teachers and students here in the Illinois Conference.”